Abdoessam0/Abdoessam0/README.md

 Currently, I am diving deeper into **system engineering and DevOps**, eager to master the tools and methodologies that power modern software development.

-My goal?
-To keep growing, learning, and contributing—especially through exciting opportunities like the **Erasmus+ internship**, where I can combine my technical skills with international exposure and cultural exchange.
+I’m actively seeking exciting **work, training, or internship opportunities** where I can apply my skills, continue learning, and contribute meaningfully to innovative projects.

 ---